 In this post we’ll focus on the theory of a technique known as DLL Proxying, dive into offensive security tooling developing & techniques leveraging Rust.
-I already have post cover Malware Development Essentials for Operators going over some techniques and examples, Check it out, So What the hell is “DLL Proxying”,
+So What the hell is “DLL Proxying”,

 PTheory